U.S. Immigration and Customs Enforcement-ICE

 Other Questions about U.S. Immigration and Customs Enforcement-ICE

-What types of jobs are available with U.S. Immigration and Customs Enforcement-ICE?
+Are there any internship opportunities with U.S. Immigration and Customs Enforcement-ICE?

-Is a background check required to work for U.S. Immigration and Customs Enforcement-ICE?
+What type of security clearance is required to work for U.S. Immigration and Customs Enforcement-ICE?